 THE WEDNESDAY COFFEE TALKS AT THE TUM-IAS

-Would you like to receive regular updates on our Wednesday Coffee Talk?
-Just contact us via the contact formular.
+Would you like to receive regular updates on the Wednesday Coffee Talk and the Zoom link?

 An overview on upcoming and past Wednesday Coffee Talks can be found at the Wednesday Coffee Talk Overview.